coquano/SecondTest/content/_index.md

         the rules at the basis of the well-known frameworks in statistical physics (the granular particles being dissipative, granular flows are always in an out-of-equilibrium state when they are not at rest).

+        In order to study these systems, I use a wide combination of tools, mostly from statistical field theory and the renormalisation group on the one end (using both perturbative and non perturbative schemes), but also mode-coupling theory

     design:
       columns: '1'